decyne/rpg-prep/masks/wiki/Arlo Mavris.md

 * Helped build sanctuary
 * Friend before Dust sold soul
 * Crush on Dust
-* Only non superhero who knows Lure sold her soul
+* Only non superhero who knows Dust sold her soul
 * Was not trusting of lure
   * If something is too good to be true, it probably is